lamba92/ktor-spa/README.md

 install(SinglePageApplication)
 ```

-By default the app is served from the root folder of bundled resources with `index.html` as served main page.
+By default the app is served from the root folder of bundled resources with `index.html` as main page.
 You can customize stuff like so:

 ```
 install(SinglePageApplication){